mongodb/docs/source/includes/fact-azure-vpc-limitations.rst

-Azure-backed clusters configured for VPC Peering cannot:
+Azure-backed clusters configured for |service| VPC Peering cannot:

-* Be accessed from any network other than the peered VPCs.
+* Be accessed from any network other than the peered VNets.

 * Use |stitch-docs| apps.